team401/Docs/Programming/Software-Workflow.md

 ## Start Work

-To start work on an issue, use your favorite Git client on your computer to checkout and pull the `main` branch (to get the latest updates).
+When starting work on an issue, it's helpful to mark the Issue as "In Progress" on whatever milestone it's on (if applicable).
+To start the code work, use your favorite Git client on your computer to checkout and pull the `main` branch (to get the latest updates).
 In Git bash this looks like:
 ```
 git checkout main
 git pull